"Koropupu te toto o te moana i ahau,

 Our primary aim is to establish and foster relationships between people of Te Moana Nui A Kiwa, strengthening our connections across our oceans and islands.
 In addition to this we produce events and secure spaces for Pacific Island arts and culture and provide space for community gatherings.

 Founded by Jo Walsh, Lyall Hakaraia, Jessica Palalagi and Ahilapalapa Rands, our group of artists, curators and community organisers weave and connect to a network of creative practitioners from around the Te Moana Nui A Kiwa including but not limited to Hawaiʻi, Aotearoa (New Zealand), Fiji, Kuki Airani (Cook Islands), Rapanui (Easter Island), Tokelau, Tonga, Tahiti, Sāmoa, Solomon Islands, Papua New Guinea and the Dreamtime (Australia).

-Julia Mage’au Gray, Shakaiah Perez, Salote Tawale, Te Maru o Hinemihi, Tui Emma Gillies and Sulieti Fieme’a Burrows, Andrea Low, Te Rā Ringa Raupa, Keri Mei Zagrobelna, Pelenakeke Brown, Momoe Tasker, Crystal Te Moananui-Squares, Lana Lopesi, Aata DeVera, Heneba Gutchen, Keva Rands, Jaq Brown, Miriama Grace-Smith, Vanessa Marjoribanks, Jeanine Clarkin, Te Ataraiti Waretini, Lyall Hakaraia, Ariana Davis, Gutts (music), Peta-Maria Tunui (poetry), Ashleigh Fata (Poetry) & Hanalee Lewis-Vaike (Dance).
+Julia Mage’au Gray, Shakaiah Perez, Salote Tawale, Te Maru o Hinemihi, Tui Emma Gillies and Sulieti Fieme’a Burrows, Andrea Low, Te Rā Ringa Raupa, Keri Mei Zagrobelna, Pelenakeke Brown, Momoe Tasker, Crystal Te Moananui-Squares, Lana Lopesi, Aata DeVera, Heneba Gutchen, Keva Rands, Jaq Brown, Miriama Grace-Smith, Vanessa Marjoribanks, Jeanine Clarkin, Te Ataraiti Waretini, Lyall Hakaraia, Ariana Davis, Peta-Maria Tunui (poetry), Ashleigh Fata (poetry) & Hanalee Lewis-Vaike (dance) and Gutts (the band).